 This program is part of the New America National Network, an organization-wide effort to speed the process of sharing innovation by piloting higher connectivity across and within places by lifting up local organizations and leaders though testing, iterating, and scaling their creative solutions.

-This convening will also serve as a guidepost for the Detroit-based Shiftlab, an initiative of the Work, Workers, and Technology program, which brings a cross-sectoral, data-driven and human-centered approach to supporting communities as they prepare their workforces for automation.
+This convening will also serve as a guidepost for the Detroit-based Shiftlab, an initiative of the Work, Workers, and Technology program, which brings a cross-sectoral, data-driven and human-centered approach to supporting communities as they prepare their

 Schedule at a Glance: